Convergence Rates in Uniform Ergodicity by Hitting Times and $L^2$-exponential Convergence Rates: Introduction and general results

 \end{theorem}

 To apply Theorem \ref{main-thm}, we need to prove the local boundedness of $C(x)$ on some $H\in \mathscr H$ in the exponential ergodicity (\ref{ee}).
-For Markov chain, we can consider $B$ as a single point and represent $C(x)$ explicitly by stationary distribution $\pi$ (such as Example \ref{birth-death}).
-By using heat kernel $p_t(\cdot,\cdot)$ to represent $C(x)$, we can replace the exponential convergence rate $\lmd $ by the $L^2$-exponential convergence rate $\lmd_1$.
+For Markov chain, we can consider $H$ as a single point and represent $C(x)$ explicitly by stationary distribution $\pi$ (such as Example \ref{birth-death}).
+By using transition density $p_t(\cdot,\cdot)$ to represent $C(x)$, we can replace the exponential convergence rate $\lmd $ by the $L^2$-exponential convergence rate $\lmd_1$.